The Nine Tailors: Plot

-Twenty years before the events of the novel, the family of Sir Henry Thorpe, squire of the Fenland village of Fenchurch St Paul, had suffered the theft of a guest's valuable emerald necklace, still unrecovered.
-The family's butler, Geoffrey Deacon, and his accomplice, Nobby Cranton, had been convicted and imprisoned.
+Twenty years before the events of the novel, the family of Sir Henry Thorpe, squire of the Fenland village of Fenchurch St Paul, suffered the theft of a guest's valuable emerald necklace.
+The family's butler, Geoffrey Deacon, and his accomplice, Nobby Cranton, were convicted and imprisoned, but the emeralds were never recovered.
 In 1918, Deacon escaped from prison and disappeared, leaving his wife, Mary, none the wiser.
-After a man's body in prison clothes was found two years later in a nearby dene-hole, Mary was declared a widow, and became free to marry one of the village bell-ringers, William Thoday.
+After a man's body in prison clothes was found two years later in a nearby dene-hole, Mary was declared a widow, and married one of the village bell-ringers, William Thoday.

 The novel opens with Lord Peter Wimsey running his car into a ditch near Fenchurch on a snowy New Year's Eve.
-Stranded for a few days while repairs are carried out, Wimsey helps ring an all-night peal on the church bells after William Thoday is struck down with influenza.
+Stranded for a few days while repairs are carried out, Wimsey helps ring an all-night peal on the church bells, filling in for William Thoday, who is ill with influenza.
 Lady Thorpe, Sir Henry's wife, dies the next day.

 When Sir Henry dies the following Easter, a man's mutilated body is found in his wife's grave, believed to be that of a labourer calling himself 'Stephen Driver'.
 Oddly, the dead man was wearing French-made underclothes.
 The rector writes to Wimsey asking him to return to investigate.

 At the Post Office, Bunter, Wimsey's manservant, finds an uncollected letter posted from France.
 The writer is the French wife of a British soldier, Arthur Cobbleigh, who had deserted in 1918.
 Cobbleigh evidently knew where the emeralds were hidden and plotted to recover them with 'Driver' – who is revealed to be not the mutilated man, but Cranton.